The Supreme Court seems likely to preserve a gun law that protects domestic violence victims

 The justices peppered Rahimi’s lawyer, J. Matthew Wright, with skeptical questions that seemed to foretell the outcome.

 “You don’t have any doubt that your client is a dangerous person, do you?”
 Chief Justice John Roberts asked Wright.
-When Wright said it depends on what Roberts meant by dangerous, the chief justice shot back, “Someone who’s shooting at people, that’s a start.”
+When Wright said it depends on what Roberts meant by dangerous, the chief justice shot back, “Well, it means someone who’s shooting, you know, at people.
+That’s a good start.”

 Justice Brett Kavanaugh voiced concern that a ruling for Rahimi could also jeopardize the background check system that the Democratic administration said has stopped more than 75,000 gun sales in the past 25 years based on domestic violence protective orders.